rmauron/HDCA_heart_dev/environments/README.md

 ---

-**NB:** Make sure your Conda is relatively updated to avoid trouble when restoring from the `.yml` files.
+**NB:** Make sure your Conda is relatively updated to avoid troubles when restoring from the `.yml` files.
 The conda version used and tested is `23.X.X`.

 <br><br>